Investment research summary

 Decision frame

-A long-term owner must be comfortable with cyclical industrial earnings, government procurement timing, tariff uncertainty, execution risk, and moderate net debt.
+A long-term owner must be comfortable with cyclical industrial earnings, government procurement timing, tariff uncertainty, the fire truck transformation, execution risk, and moderate net debt.
 The page supports a watchlist and monitoring process.
 It does not establish that OSK is suitable for any individual portfolio.